 Processed by: Christine M. Ameduri

 According to his Compiled Military Service Record (CMSR), Frederick H. Kronenberger was mustered into Company G, 2nd Regiment, New Jersey Volunteers Infantry in Trenton, New Jersey on December 4, 1863.
-He saw very little action during the brief time he was enlisted until he was wounded in the knee in the Battle of the Wilderness and died at Fredericksburg, Virginia on May 22, 1864.
+He saw very little action during the brief time he was enlisted until he was wounded in the knee at the Battle of Spotsylvania Court House and died at Fredericksburg, Virginia on May 22, 1864.

 Scope and Content Notes:

 The bulk of the collection consists of 26 letters written by Kronenberger to his parents, Mr. and Mrs. Charles Kronenberger, and aunts and uncles Hill and Ludwig while posted at Camp Perrine, Trenton, New Jersey, in December 1863, and from a camp near Brandy Station, Virginia between January and April 1864.
 His letters tell about his need for stamps, hats, shirts, vests, a rubber blanket and ink.
 He states that he likes hard tack.
 He writes about visiting friends in other units, receiving letters from family and friends, sending money to his parents, sending photographs of himself and receiving photographs, and newspapers (New York Herald, Sunday Mercury and True Flag).
 He writes of enjoying baseball games between other units, pitching quoits, and hunting for rabbits and squirrels.